Stuart Davies (engineer): Avro

 Hawker Siddeley was formed in 1935, and in the group it included A.V.Roe & Company of Manchester.
 In January 1938 he moved to Avro, becoming assistant to the chief designer.
 Aged 33, he was promoted to be the company's experimental manager in April 1940.
 In 1940 he became responsible for converting the Manchester into the Lancaster.
 7,377 Lancasters would be built in the UK and Canada, having first flown at Woodford on 8 January 1941.

 From 1944 he was in charge of the Avro York transport plane, and later worked on the Avro Lincoln.

+He took off at 11.58am on Saturday 23 August 1947 in Avro Tudor G-AGSU, and as the aircraft lifted, the aircraft banked and the starboard wing tip touched the ground, and crashed.
+He lived at Bridle Road in Woodford.
+The other survivor of the crash was Edward Talbot, the flight engineer, of Wayside Drive in Poynton.
+The funeral was at Woodford church on Wednesday 27 August 1947, attended by Stuart Davies, Sir Alliott Verdon Roe, Sir Geoffrey de Havilland, and Sir Frank Spriggs.
+Roy Chadwick died of a fractured skull and pelvis, with instantaneous death, and the other two drowned; but doctors visiting the scene believed that these other two would have survived otherwise.
+The wife of Chadwick needed medical attention, when told of his death in the accident.
+It was a hideous way for the designer of the Avro Lancaster to die.

 In 1947 he became the technical director at Avro, with responsibility for producing the Avro Vulcan (Avro 698), which first flew on 30 August 1952.
 He was Chief Designer from 1945 to 1955, and was succeeded by Roy Ewans.

+He also designed the Avro Athena advanced single-engined trainer.
+The Avro 707B first flew from Dunsfold in August 1951.
 Five Avro 707 aircraft were produced before the Vulcan.
 They were used for experimental work on the delta wing.

-He also designed the Avro Athena advanced single-engined trainer.
+In mid-September 1953, the fourth Anglo-American aeronautical conference took place, over three days, where twelve technical papers were to be read and discussed.
+He was to read a technical paper on delta aircraft, but this was withdrawn for security reasons.
+George S. Schairer, the main designer of the Boeing B-52 Stratofortress, gave a talk on engines, as did William Clegern of Convair.
+In October 1953, he attended a meeting of British aircraft designers in Canada.

 The Avro Atlantic was an early-1950s proposed 94-seat airliner version of the Vulcan, with delta wings and Olympus engines, which was never built.